yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 <img src="assets/week1/install%20flask.png">

-As you can see, we have to explicilty do many of these tasks.
+As you can observe, there are several tasks that need to be explicitly performed in this process.

 ## After Docker

-Let's get you going with Docker.
+Let's set you up with Docker to ensure your Flask app runs smoothly as intended.
 1. Get to a root of directory that you want containerize its project
 2. Create a file and call it `Dockerfile`
 3. Add this content and follow up